XIDA/videoresizer/README.md

 - Open the VideoResizer.ini file and change the settings to your needs
 - Now you can drag video files on VideoResizer.exe and it will start conversion

+**Further information**
+- The .ahk script can be compiled to the .exe with www.autohotkey.com